 - It is fully inclusive; every child, whatever their circumstances, age or ability, succeeds at The Daily Mile

-If you would like to register your school for The Daily Mile, please go to www.thedailymile.co.uk/register
+If you would like to sign up your school for The Daily Mile, please go to www.thedailymile.co.uk/school-signup/ .
+Also take a look at the free resources that are shown below to help you get started!

 - The Daily Mile website